 Similarly, Government's proposals for starter homes - which aim to increase home ownership opportunities for first time buyers (under the age of 40) - may have the unintended consequence of reducing demand for open market one and two bed products on the same site or area49.
 The requirement for starter homes may also reduce income from s106 deals with housing associations, which can provide an important source of early cash flow for developers through pre-sales.
 Though the potential impact of these measures on build out rates and market absorption issues in London is, at present, uncertain, these factors underline the inherent uncertainty that is associated with housing development.
+Housing Delivery Study - FINAL VERSION

-Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary Spotlight Development: The Value of Placemaking (Savills, 2016) 180 dpa - The additional infrastructure spend (an extra £15K per unit) is assumed to be spent as follows: 60% upfront investment then 10% every fifth When it comes to spending on placemaking, some of the local market relative to connected markets a sales values and sales rates through extra investm of the development built out.
-At the simplest level, it [the Savills land value mod placemaking, in markets where this leads to a high boost the land value by around 25%, depending or A key feature highlighted by our modelling is that in for higher sales rates and sales values.
-This is par demand where buyers can be drawn from strong n sales values can only be achieved if there is invest appealing.
-The sooner the investment is made, the achieved which is reflected in the land value.
-Conv potential.
-Our model shows that for the legacy scenario the l majority of the extra investment is made 40% of th at the start.
-Investing more upfront however, increases the pea 56% greater if the majority of the investment is ma The ability to accommodate this level of debt is ne values discussed above.
-Amongst the examples we have looked at where p sites have seen strong increases in sales rates, ot sales values or elements of both.
-In Poundbury, the urban extension to Dorchester in higher than on other new build schemes in the are year.
-At Brooklands in Milton Keynes the highest s been nearly double (91% higher) that of other near and Middleton.
-In this legacy scenario, we have assumed that sale scenario to £300 per sq ft and that the take up rate across all tenures, as a result of opening up new n where land is paid for over a period of time, there invest in place and achieve better returns in the lor for the landowner to take a longer term view and n from the additional investment.
-This can be achiev or development licence with a master developer.

-me key conditions stand out: the strength s and therefore the potential to increase stment.
+Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary Spotlight Development: The Value of Placemaking (Savills, 2016) ne - 180 dpa - The additional infrastructure spend (an extra £15K per unit) is assumed to be spent as follows: 60% upfront investment then 10% every fifth When it comes to spending on placemaking, sor of the local market relative to connected markets sales values and sales rates through extra inves of the development built out.
+At the simplest level, it [the Savills land value mo placemaking, in markets where this leads to a hi boost the land value by around 25%, depending A key feature highlighted by our modelling is tha for higher sales rates and sales values.
+This is p demand where buyers can be drawn from strong sales values can only be achieved if there is inve appealing.
+The sooner the investment is made, t achieved which is reflected in the land value.
+Co potential.
+Our model shows that for the legacy scenario th majority of the extra investment is made 40% of at the start.
+Investing more upfront however, increases the p 56% greater if the majority of the investment is r The ability to accommodate this level of debt is r values discussed above.
+Amongst the examples we have looked at where sites have seen strong increases in sales rates, sales values or elements of both.
+In Poundbury, the urban extension to Dorcheste higher than on other new build schemes in the a year.
+At Brooklands in Milton Keynes the highes been nearly double (91% higher) that of other ne and Middleton.
+In this legacy scenario, we have assumed that s scenario to £300 per sq ft and that the take up ra across all tenures, as a result of opening up new where land is paid for over a period of time, the invest in place and achieve better returns in the for the landowner to take a longer term view and from the additional investment.
+This can be achi or development licence with a master developer me key conditions stand out: the strength s and therefore the potential to increase stment.